 What type of bottle is best for olive oil?

 Dark glass is the gold standard.
 It is chemically inert, does not leach compounds into the oil, and blocks UV light that degrades polyphenols and accelerates oxidation.
-Tins are also acceptable for storage but cannot be inspected for color or clarity.
+Read our full container comparison here.

 Are squeeze bottles bad for olive oil?

-Yes, for two reasons.
+Yes, for three reasons.
 Most squeeze bottles are made from soft plastic with high plasticizer content.
-They also allow air back into the bottle each time you use them, which progressively oxidizes the oil and degrades its flavor and nutritional value.
+They allow air back into the bottle each time you use them, progressively oxidizing the oil.
+And they are typically clear, offering no UV protection.
+All three problems compound each other.

 What are phthalates and why are they in olive oil?

 Phthalates are chemical plasticizers added to plastic to make it flexible.
-They are not chemically bonded to the plastic, so they migrate into fatty foods like olive oil that come into contact with plastic containers.
+They are not chemically bonded to the plastic, so they migrate into fatty foods like olive oil that contact plastic containers.
 They are known endocrine disruptors and are regulated in the EU due to health concerns.

 Does BPA get into olive oil from plastic bottles?